xmos/lib_sw_pll/doc/rst/sw_pll.rst

 .............

-The SDM based DCO provides a fixed number (9 in this case) of frequency steps which are jumped between at a high rate (eg. 1 MHz) but requires a dedicated logical core to run the SDM and update the PLL fractional register.
+The SDM based DCO provides a fixed number (9 in this case) of frequency steps which are jumped between at a high rate (eg. 1 MHz) but requires a dedicated logical core to run the SDM algorithm and update the PLL fractional register.
 The SDM is third order.

-It typically provides better audio quality by pushing the noise floor up into the inaudible part of the spectrum.
-A fixed set of SDM coefficients and loop filters are provided which have been hand tuned to provide either 24.576 MHz or 22.5792 MHz clocks suitable for HiFi systems
+The SDM typically provides better audio quality by pushing the noise floor up into the inaudible part of the spectrum.
+A fixed set of SDM coefficients and loop filters are provided which have been hand tuned to provide either 24.576 MHz or 22.5792 MHz low jitter clocks and are suitable for Hi-Fi systems and professional audio applications.

 .. figure:: ./images/sdm_pll.png
    :width: 100%

    SDM DCO based PLL

 The steps for the SDM output are quite large which means a wide range is typically available.
-Note that the trade-off between number of steps, step size and range can be made during the LUT generation stage.

 .. figure:: ./images/sdm_dco_range.png
    :width: 100%